santiagoramirez/jquery.search-filter.js/README.md

 **url**

-The url to send the request.
+A string containing the URL to which the request is sent.

+See jQuery documentation for more info http://api.jquery.com/jquery.ajax/

 ```
 default : ''
 options : string